tjpalanca/LearningJulia.jl/docs/src/databases.md

 ## LibPQ.jl

+* Is there something more high level that I can use?
+### Reading

 * With this, I'm able to to make queries and execute them, it's quite low level but it works for my standard Postgres installation.
 * I'm able to transpose this into a `DataFrame`.
 I don't quite understand the many different tabular structures yet (I'm used to the built-in dataframe in R), but I can see how that works.
 See [Data Frames](@ref).
-* Is there something more high level that I can use?
+### Writing

+* DDL Statements have to be written manually
+* Transactions have to be written manually (but easily wrapped)
+* Yes I can insert stuff, but still need SQL knowledge
 ## ODBC.jl

 * This is a more standard interface, but it's less feature rich.
 I'm skipping